GaelPouxMedard/GaelPouxMedard.github.io/page_biography.md

 this degree helps me to broaden my horizon of computational social sciences applications.
 My motivation has not changed since, and is about exploring how mathematical sciences can help social sciences.
-The idea is to bridge the gap between researchers in the field and the enormous amount of data they possess yet did not extensively explore.
+The idea is to bridge the gap between researchers in the field and the enormous amount of data they possess yet did not extensively explore.)

+## Carreer
+-   **2025-2027** Post-doctoral scientist at WHO/IARC

 ## Studies
 -	**2022**: Ph.D in Computer Sciences at the Université de Lyon “Interactions in Information Spread” under the direction of J.Velcin and S.Loudcher.